regoclint/prac/Notes.md

 Precomputing could generally mean, make updates when the update activity is done before run time of the actual activity Block Storage vs Object storage vs DFS
     - Block for heavy read and write.
 EBS.
 Can replace parts for updates.
     - Object for low write and heavy read.
 S3.
 Whole object is replaced.
-S3 is a key:value pair NoSQL db
+S3 is a key:value pair NoSQL db.
+Best for WORM(wrie once read many times)
     - HDFS is faster in read and write compared to S3 as its local and has no size limitations
     - S3 has 5GB size limitation but S3 more scalable, cheaper and durable compared to HDFS
     - https://www.xplenty.com/blog/storing-apache-hadoop-data-cloud-hdfs-vs-s3/#performance